-#179 DRAMA II Credit: .50 Semester

-Prerequisite: Drama I Grades: 11-12 No Fee
+#179 DRAMA II Credit: .50 Semester Prerequisite: Drama I Grades: 11-12 No Fee

-Students will continue to learn about the cra have learned in the areas of design and teo concepts associated with the history of the particularly Constantin Stanislavski, Stella chnical theatre.
-Additionally atre including the examina y, students will learn advanced tion of the craft's greatest teachers

-n student knowledge of Shakespeare and give each student the opportunity to perform their own Shakespearean monologue.
+Students will continue to learn about the craft of acting and theatre production and build on what they have learned in the areas of design and technical theatre.
+Additionally, students will learn advanced concepts associated with the history of theatre including the examination of the craft's greatest teachers particularly Constantin Stanislavski, Stella Adler, and Sanford Meissner.
+This course will also build on student knowledge of Shakespeare and give each student the opportunity to perform their own Shakespearean monologue.

-#Thea1010 College Theatre Appreciation Credit 1.0 Semester Prerequisite: Must qualify for CCP English Grades: 10-12
+#Thea1010 College Theatre Appreciation Credit 1.0 Semester Prerequisite: Must qualify for CCP English Grades: 10-12 No fee